oracle-quickstart/oci-elastic/README.md

        terraform apply

-Once the launchs is finished use bastion public IP to access the Elasticsearch cluster nodes and use LBaaS IP address to accees
+Once the launch is finished use bastion public IP to access the Elasticsearch cluster nodes and use LBaaS IP address to accees
 Elasticsearch and Kibana as shown below.

        http://<LBaaS IP>:9200/_cat     <==== Elasticsearch URL from browser or use curl intead.